pytorch/tutorials/prototype_source/inductor_cpp_wrapper_tutorial.rst

 1. CPU

-The main part of inductor generated code with the default python wrapper will be:
+The main part of Inductor-generated code with the default python wrapper will look like this:

 .. code:: python